The Legacy and Impact of the Number 8 in Soccer

 Notable Number 8 Players in Modern Soccer

-The number 8 in soccer has been worn by some of the greatest professional players in the history of the game, making this one of the most sought after numbers by central midfielders.
+The number 8 in soccer has been worn by some of the greatest professional players in the game’s history, making it one of the most sought-after numbers for central midfielders.
 Here is a list, in no particular order, of the best players who have worn this legendary jersey.

 Summary

 To summarize, the number 8 in soccer is one of the most iconic squad numbers in the world.
-Worn usually by the box to box midfielders this jersey has been worn by some of the best players of all time.
-In this blog we covered everything about what makes the number 8 so special and although it was not worn by the best players of all time such as Lionel Messi and Diego Maradona, the number 8 was worn by legendary midfielders such as Andres Iniesta, Xavi, Steven Gerrard, and many more.
+Usually worn by the box-to-box midfielders, this jersey has been worn by some of the best players of all time.
+In this blog, we covered everything about what makes the number 8 so special, and although it was not worn by the best players of all time, such as Lionel Messi and Diego Maradona, the number 8 was worn by legendary midfielders such as Andres Iniesta, Xavi, Steven Gerrard, and many more.

 Frequently Asked Questions